Admission Status Categories

 Senior Citizen Admission

 Legal residents of the State of Mississippi age 60 or older may enroll tuition-free in a maximum of 6 hours per semester (fall, spring, or combined summer term) with a maximum of 18 credit hours per calendar year.
 Course registration is available to senior citizens on a first-come, first-served basis, space permitting.
 Enrollment in courses offered for the Doctor of Veterinary Medicine degree is not permitted.
+Senior citizen students must apply for admission or readmission to MSU before each semester begins.
 The non-refundable application fee is required with the graduate application.

 Undergraduate Enrollment in Graduate Courses

-An undergraduate student at Mississippi State University, or any university with which MSU has an agreement, may take up to 15 graduate credit hours.
+An undergraduate student at Mississippi State University, or any university with which MSU has an agreement, may take up to 9 graduate credit hours in conjunction with undergraduate credit hours (not to exceed 15 total hours).
 Programs may have limits for the maximum number of combined credit hours (graduate and undergraduate) a student may enroll in during a given semester.
 The student should meet the GPA requirement for regular admission to graduate study at MSU.
 The Provost must approve any exceptions to these requirements.